vippsas/userinfo-api/userinfo-api-faq.md

 **Please note:** There are some special cases where the `sub` will change for a user:

-* If a user deletes the Vipps Profile and creates a new one.
+* If a user deletes the Vipps or MobilePay profile and creates a new one.
-* If a user changes the phone number (in practice: Creates a new Vipps user)
+* If a user changes the phone number (in practice: Creates a new user)

 ## Why can I get userinfo after the user has revoked consent?